alireza-msvi13/iot-dms/README.md

 ## IoT Data Management System

+Designed and implemented a scalable backend system for processing X-ray data from IoT devices.

-A Nestjs application that processes x-ray data from IoT devices using RabbitMQ, stores processed information, and provides API endpoints for data retrieval and analysis.
+The system uses RabbitMQ for asynchronous message processing, MongoDB for efficient data storage, and provides RESTful APIs for data retrieval and analysis.
+Optimized for high throughput and real-time insights